marcjimz/dbx-asset-bundle-devops/README.md

 > - Deployment testing: ⏳ Pending
 > - Integration tests: ⏳ Not implemented
 >
-> See [CD_DEPLOYMENT_INSTRUCTIONS.md](CD_DEPLOYMENT_INSTRUCTIONS.md) for enabling full deployment.

-Production-ready MLOps pipeline using Databricks Asset Bundles with automated CI/CD for DEV, STG, and PROD environments.
+Production-like DevOps pipeline using Databricks Asset Bundles with automated CI/CD for DEV, STG, and PROD environments.

 ## Features